For the latest health information, visit the World Health Organisation ( WHO) website - Regional Office for Africa

 Of you have access to medical services, there is no substitute for professional medical opinion and appropriate treatment.

 Hypertension or high blood pressure puts extra strain on your vital organs.
 There is much that can be done through long term medications and lifestyle changes to treat and prevent high blood pressure.
-Left unteated, it can lead to serious health problems.
+Left untreated, it can lead to serious health problems

 Some information available on the link below refers to the UK, but nevertheless you can learn all the facts about the condition from this valuable information source.
 By adopting changes and seeking help you will be taking control of your health.